 Sales augmentation is a very valuable exercise that can have a positive impact on your conversion rate.
-This case study from Barclays shines a light on how this banking giant used research to improve its student account offer.
+This case study from Barclays highlights how this banking giant used research to improve its student account offer.

 Countless businesses around the world will augment their ideal customer profile through research.
 That additional insight can make it much easier for salespeople to sell effectively and forge strong links.

-In general, there are a few steps you can take to research your prospects.
+In general, you can take a few steps to research your prospects.
 The exact process will vary from one business to the next, depending on your industry and ideal customer.